kaleliguray/Data-Structure-And-Algorithms/README.md

 * It provides a more balanced view by determining the average amount of time an algorithm may take to complete.
 * This notation is helpful for a more comprehensive analysis of an algorithm's efficiency.

-## Rules To Calcuate Big O Notation
+## Rules To Calculate Big O Notation
 - Single Processor: The analysis assumes a single processor for computation.
 - Sequential Execution: The algorithm performs sequential execution of statements.
 - Assignment Operation: Each assignment operation takes 1 unit of time.